-The word ecstasy in Arabic is wajd, and ecstasy simply means spiritual experience free of the ego.
-In the East, they refer to these states as Samadhis.
-The same definition.
-Meditations and experiences free of limited physical conditions.
+The word ecstasy in Arabic is واجد wajd, and ecstasy simply means spiritual experience free of the ego.
+In the East, they refer to these states as samadhis.
+It is the same definition, meditations and experiences free of limited physical conditions.
 They are internal perceptions.
 The Sufis sometimes refer to these as lights, as inspirations that shine within the heart.

-So all these states come to us when we meditate.
-And as we are proving our consistency, our diligence, our commitment to the Being, we receive help.
+So all these states come to us when we meditate, and as we are proving our consistency, our diligence, our commitment to the Being, we receive help.
 We receive guidance, because there are certain experiences and qualities that we cannot obtain on our own without help.
-And we'll talk more about what this involves within the schools of Sufism, especially.
+We'll talk more about what this involves within the schools of Sufism, especially.

 But in order to even receive that help, we have to be working.
-We have to develop ethical discipline as we explain about Sharia in our first lecture.
+We have to develop ethical discipline as we explain about شريعة Shari’ah in our first lecture.

 So the Sufis and our teacher Samael Aun Weor state the same thing.
 We must work with our assigned devotions, meaning our meditations, our prayers, because divinity provides us with light for all those who increase their discipline, which is why the following quote continues.